A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Statistical Metrics

 \subsection{Graph metrics}

-\blue{The graph-structured data have yielded numerous promising graph analytics applications in the fields of social network, multimedia, and AI4science.
+The graph-structured data have yielded numerous promising graph analytics applications in the fields of social networks, multimedia, and AI4science.
 These applications require the utilization of novel graph metrics that are not present in conventional data structures.
-Leveraging FA to compute these graph metrics with privacy preservation can become a booster of graph analytics applications over edge data.}
+Leveraging FA to compute these graph metrics with privacy preservation can become a booster of graph analytics applications over edge data.

-\blue{FedWalk \cite{pan2022fedwalk} is an FA-based solution for graph embedding analytics.
-It derives expressive representations for the vertexes in a large graph.
-FedWalk considers the vertex-separated federated setting, where each client represents one vertex in the graph, and only possesses neighborhood information of the vertex.
-It performs the FA version of a random walk, a classical graph embedding learning algorithm.} \blue{In \cite{ye2020lf}, a privacy-preserving graph metrics computation scheme named LF-GDPR is proposed.
+\textbf{Local differential privacy method(s).} In \cite{ye2020lf}, a privacy-preserving graph metrics computation scheme named LF-GDPR is proposed.
 It supports various graph analytics tasks, including community detection and clustering coefficient estimation.
 Under the vertex-separated federated setting, each client performs local computation by deriving the adjacency vector and the degree scaler.
 Then, the insight is processed by LDP with careful privacy budget allocation.
-The derived metrics are aggregated on the server side to complete all kinds of graph analytics tasks utilizing dedicated aggregation algorithms proposed by the authors.} \blue{\cite{liu2024edge} focus on the triangle counting problem in the graph-separated federated setting.
+The derived metrics are aggregated on the server side to complete all kinds of graph analytics tasks utilizing dedicated aggregation algorithms proposed by the authors. \cite{liu2024edge} focus on the triangle counting problem in the graph-separated federated setting.
 The authors proposed an enhanced privacy notion named edge relationship LDP which can protect the information of vertex neighborhood within local graph data.
-The insight processed by edge relationship LDP therefore will not reveal sensitive information about the existence of edges.}
+The insight processed by edge relationship LDP therefore will not reveal sensitive information about the existence of edges.

+\textbf{Hiding raw data method(s).} FedWalk \cite{pan2022fedwalk} is an FA-based solution for graph embedding analytics.
+It derives expressive representations for the vertexes in a large graph.
+FedWalk considers the vertex-separated federated setting, where each client represents one vertex in the graph, and only possesses neighborhood information of the vertex.
+It performs the FA version of a random walk, a classical graph embedding learning algorithm.

+\blue{\textit{\textbf{Lessons learned.} The graph data is a novel data structure with promising applications.
+The complex structure of a graph makes its privacy preservation quite different from conventional data, like scalar, vector, or discrete structures.
+Before applying particular privatization techniques, novel privacy criteria should be defined for the protection of edges, vertexes, or graphs, based on the particular data separation settings.
+After that, the corresponding FA graph analytics solutions are designed to optimize the performance of downstream graph analytics tasks.}}

-\section{Frequency-related applications}
+\section{Frequency-related Applications}